Episode 236 – Embracing Life, Death, and Authenticity with Katherine Standefer

 fact that, the wire that connects my device to my heart broke.

-And when we tried to remove it in 2016, it actually snapped off.
+Speaker:when we tried to remove it in:Speaker:

 And as we tried further to remove it, the insulation got stripped off of it.